RadarVisuals/RADAR/full_codebase_dump.md

 import AudioStatusIcon from '../Audio/AudioStatusIcon';
 import SceneSelectorBar from './SceneSelectorBar';
 import LibraryPanel from '../Panels/LibraryPanel';
-import EffectsPanel from '../Panels/EffectsPanel';
+// --- CHANGED IMPORTS ---
-import Crossfader from './Crossfader';
+import ModulationPanel from '../Panels/ModulationPanel'; // New Panel import Crossfader from './Crossfader';
 import WorkspaceSelectorDots from './WorkspaceSelectorDots';
-import IndustrialPanel from '../Panels/IndustrialPanel';
+// Removed: IndustrialPanel, EffectsPanel

 import { useSetManagementState, useProfileSessionState } from '../../hooks/configSelectors';
 import { useVisualEngineContext } from '../../context/VisualEngineContext';